-Española is the oldest of the Galapagos Islands, as it sits on the southeastern end of the archipelago.
-The islands are of volcanic origin and are formed because of geological activity of a ¨hot spot¨ in the region.
-As the Nazca Plate slides to the southeast over the volcano-producing area, new islands develop.
-This means that the islands towards the northwest are the youngest and the ones on the opposite end are the oldest.
+Española Island is the oldest of the Galapagos Islands, as it sits on the southeastern end of the archipelago.
+The islands are of volcanic origin and form because of the activity of what geologists call a hot spot.
+As the Nazca Plate slides to the southeast over the volcano, new islands develop.
+This means that the islands towards the northwest are the youngest, and the ones on the opposite end are the oldest.

 National Geographic Endeavour II